Science Research Fellows

 Jacob Stanley '05 and Prof. Daniel Gurnon leading the way in increasing science understanding through visual art.Read More

 A 2008 graduate, and now a Ph.D student at Medical Neuroscience Graduate School at Indiana University School of Medicine in Indianapolis, Koehler's article is titled "Generation of inner ear sensory epithelia from pluripotent stem cells in 3D culture" .Read More

 Megan May awarded NSF Graduate Research Fellowship

 The fellowship will provide May with a three-year annual stipend of $30,000 plus a $12,000 cost of education allowance at the graduate program of her choosing.
 She is the third DePauw senior in the last four years to receive the honor.Read More

 Kate Mittendorf '10 published in the Journal of American Chemical Society

 SRF alumnus Kate Mittendorf, now in a PhD program at Vanderbilt University, publishes in the Journal of the American Chemical Society.
 Kate is studying membrane proteins in the lab of Charles Saunders. http://pubs.acs.org/doi/pdf/10.1021/ja4114374 This is Kate's 3rd publication since graduating DePauw.

 Under Prof. Pascal LaFontant, DePauw students are involved in cutting edge research to find regenerative heart tissue in fishesRead More

 SRF students begin learning and experiencing authentic scientific research in a wide variety of disciplines from their very first year.
-Our students go on to major in Chemistry, Biochemistry, Biology, Kinesiology, Computer Science, Geosciences, Mathematics, or Psychology.
+Our students go on to major in Chemistry, Biochemistry, Physics, Biology, Kinesiology, Computer Science, Geosciences, Mathematics, or Psychology.
 They collaborate with DePauw faculty in summer-long, on-campus research, and they experience research internships at leading facilities across the globe.